 CRITERION NUMBER OF POINTS

-Need 20
+Introduction and Need 20

 Response 25

 Identification and Resolution of Challenges 15

 Evaluation 15

 Resources and Capabilities 15

 Support Requested 10

 TOTAL POINTS 100

-Criterion 1: NEED (20 points)
+Criterion 1: INTRODUCTION AND NEED (20 points)

-Items under this criterion address the NEED section of the Project Narrative.
+Items under this criterion address the INTRODUCTION AND NEED section of the Project Narrative.

 - 1. The extent to which the application clearly describes the purpose of the proposed project, the local/regional health care environment, expected outcomes, focus area and the aim(s) the Network Planning project would support. - 2.
-The extent to which the application clearly describes the health care service environment in which the network will be developed and includes appropriate data sources (local, Tribal, state, federal) in the analysis of the environment in which the network is functioning.
+The extent to which the applicant clearly describes how the network will strengthen their network infrastructure and capacity. - 3.
+The extent to which the application clearly describes the health care service environment in which the network will be developed and includes appropriate data sources (local, tribal, state, federal) in the analysis of the environment in which the network is functioning. - a.

-- a.
 The degree to which the application supports the need for the proposed project by identifying the population of the service area using demographic data whenever appropriate.
 The extent to which the application documents the unmet health needs/problems in the service area that the network proposes to address and how the network planning program would help to meet the identified needs. - b.
-If applicable, the extent to which the application identifies the gaps of the existing health care service providers and the activities the network will perform to fill those gaps. (i.e. personnel, service delivery needs, shared resources, etc. In this case, the application includes information on the population in relation to these health provider factors). - 3.
+If applicable, the extent to which the application identifies the gaps of the existing health care service providers and the activities the network will perform to fill those gaps (i.e. personnel, service delivery needs, shared resources, etc.).
+In this case, the application includes information on the population in relation to these health provider factors). - 4.
 The extent to which relevant services currently available in or near the network service area are discussed as well as the potential impact of the network's activities on providers, programs, organizations, and other network entities in the community.
-The extent to which the network provides clear examples and strategies describing how the project will benefit the area health providers' ability to improve access to health care and serve the community. - 4.
-The recognition of new and emerging challenges facing rural communities. - 5.
-The extent to which the application depicts the location of network members, the geographic area that will be served by the network and any other information that will help visualize and understand the scope of the proposed planning activities (see Attachment 4). - 6.
-The extent to which the applicant documents the relevant barriers that it hopes to overcome, including: - a.
-Any pertinent geographic, socio-economic, linguistic, cultural, ethnic, workforce, or other barrier(s) that prohibit access to health care in the target community. - b.
-Any anticipated linguistic, social, or religious barriers to health care of the target population. - c.
-Recent hospital closure or conversion that impacts access to health care services within the community (if applicable). - 7.
-If the proposal is addressing the loss of local services (Focus Area 2) the clarity with which the applicant describes the recent or anticipated hospital closure, hospital conversion, or loss of emergency services that impacts access to health care services within the community (e.g. financial performance information).
+The extent to which the network provides clear examples and strategies describing how the project will benefit the area health providers' ability to improve access to health care and serve the community. - 5.
+The recognition of new and emerging challenges facing rural communities. - The extent to which the application depicts the location of network members, the geographic area that will be served by the network and any other information that will help visualize and understand the scope of the proposed planning activities (see Attachment 4).